srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 {0,0,0,0,0,0,1,0,0,0}
 ```

-representing the particular *label* that we just loaded from the database.
+for the particular *label* that we just loaded from the database.
-The function we need looks like this:
+We call the function

 ```c
 Vector targetOutput;
 targetOutput = getTargetOutput(lbl);
 ```

-and is implemented like this:
+and implement it as follows:

 ```c
 Vector getTargetOutput(int lbl){